sasetz/fiit_template/readme.md

 count, since it leaves the paragraphs and linebreaks, but it's still pretty accurate if you just want to quickly get the idea of how much text you really have.

+`table-outline` is a boolean, set it to true to enable list of tables.

+`figures-outline` enables list of figures (pictures).

+`abbreviations-outline` is an array of pairs, where each pair contains an abbreviation and its explanation.
+If you leave this argument as default or explicitly empty, the list of abbreviations will not show.

 `disable-cover` lets you disable the first (cover) page of the thesis.
 That's it.